-There are many, many different kinds of wasps -- more than 100,000 species, all told.
-The ones mentioned on this page are just a few of the ones that we encounter most commonly in the Atlanta Metropolitan area.
+There are more than 100,000 species of wasps, all told.
+The ones mentioned on this page are just the few that we encounter most often in the Metro Atlanta and the surrounding areas.

 Baldfaced hornets are stocky, predominantly black wasps with white or pale yellow markings.
-They build paper nests that usually are suspended from trees, porch ceilings, power lines, and other objects.
+They build paper nests that usually are suspended from or attached to trees, porch ceilings, power lines, and other objects.
 They also are, by far, the most aggressive of our Georgia wasps, and are very unpredictable.
-You might walk past the same hornets' nest every day without them bothering you; but then one day they change their mind, decide that you're a threat, and attack you.

-It's hard to say with any certainty why hornets are so unpredictable.
-One possibility has to do with the sentries -- two or three wasps who are assigned to fly around right outside the nest and keep a watch for dangers to the colony.
-These sentries work in shifts, and it may be that some sentries are more easily alarmed than other.
+It's hard to say why hornets are so unpredictable.
+One possibility has to do with the sentries.
+Hornets' nests always have two or three individuals who are assigned to fly around right outside the nest and keep a watch for dangers to the colony.
+These sentries work in shifts, and it may be that some sentries are more easily alarmed than others are.

 European hornets are larger than baldfaced hornets and have a loud, frightening buzz.
 They have large heads and beautiful coloration consisting of dark orange with yellow and black markings.

 Unlike baldfaced hornets, European hornets usually build their nests in hollow trees or other protected void areas, so you're more likely to see the insects than their nests.
 You might smell their nests, though, especially when they're built inside a home.
-Their droppings have quite a strong and unpleasant odor that it's sometimes necessary to remove the nests from interior wall and ceiling voids just to get rid of the odor.
+Their droppings have such a strong and unpleasant odor that it's sometimes necessary to remove the nests from interior wall and ceiling voids just to get rid of the odor.

 The term "yellow jacket" is a generic one that's applied correctly to a number of different wasp species, and incorrectly to many more.
 The yellow jackets we get in Georgia are usually various species in the genus Vespula.
 The one in the picture on the right happens to be Vespula germanica, which is also referred to as the European wasp (which is not the same insect as the European hornet) or the German yellow jacket.

 Yellow jackets build nests out of paper, and those nests can get quite large -- as big as several feet across in some cases.
-They usually build their nests in void areas like hollow trees, wall voids, roof soffits, attics, and other such areas where they think they'll be left alone.
+They usually build their nests in protected void areas like hollow trees, wall voids, roof soffits, attics, abandoned cars and trucks, and other such areas where they think they'll be left alone.
 Very often, the visible entry holes are quite far from the actual nest.

 Compared to our other Georgia wasps, yellow jackets rank roughly on the same level as European hornets in their degree of aggressiveness, which is to say that they usually won't bother you if you keep a respectable distance from their nest.
 But if you get too close for their liking, they will attack in great numbers, and their stings are very painful.